lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/spring2017-middlemarch-paper.md

 The foundation of this project is a comparison between two corpora, one relatively small, consisting of the entire novel *Middlemarch*, the other large and potentially endlessly expandable, consisting of as many writings citing the novel as possible.
 Of these two, the *Middlemarch* corpus posed far fewer problems: we took the digital text from Project Gutenberg, which aside from a minor issue involving British vs. American spellings seemed to be without visible errors.

-As for our corpus of articles, **we began by batch-downloading articles from online library JSTOR**[I would cut this section out––in the wake of Aaron Swartz, I think any discussion of batch-downloading before getting JSTOR approval might raise eyebrows] and then approached JSTOR Labs directly, which very helpfully supplied us with all the articles in JSTOR's collection containing the word "Middlemarch".
+As for our corpus of articles, JSTOR Labs supplied us with all the articles in JSTOR's collection containing the word "Middlemarch".
 This proved to be a mixed bag.
 Firstly, of the 6,069 individual items, many were not articles but "Front Matter", "End Matter", tables of contents and other miscellaneous kinds of writing where the word "Middlemarch" appeared.
 After running the text matcher (see below), 489 items contained at least one quotation from the novel.
 Of these, we excluded 7 items dating from between 1873 and 1949, since the coverage prior to the 1950s was so patchy as to prevent any meaningful generalizations.
 This restriction is justified not only quantitatively but also historically: since our object of study is a scholarly tradition, it's by no means clear how far back the field of literary studies and its institutional contexts remain meaningfully "the same".
 Certainly it would be dubious to conflate late nineteenth-century literary journals with scholarly journals today, but the early twentieth century is a grey area which for now we've chosen to avoid.

 The remaining 482 items constitute our corpus for all the results reported below.

-Chronologically, the corpus includes items from 1950 to 2016, but is heavily skewed towards the present.
+~~Chronologically, the corpus includes items from 1950 to 2016, but is heavily skewed towards the present.
 The number of items per decade is as follows:

-1950s | 18
+~~1950s | 18
 1960s | 28
 1970s | 65
 1980s | 76